i5k/i5k.github.io/_pages/archive.md

 permalink: /archive
 ---

 The i5k website and its functions have changed dramatically with our move to a new URL.
 The old website is no longer actively maintained, however we anticipate that some may still be interested in that content.
-We have migrated some content and hope to migrate more, but you can still visit the [former i5k website](http://arthropodgenomes.org/wiki/i5k) if you are looking for something specific.
+We have migrated some content and hope to migrate more.

 - [Legacy i5k Sequencing Project Nominations](/legacy_i5k_nominations)